ZetCode

 Dapper has no DB specific implementation details, it works across all .NET ADO providers including SQLite, SQL CE, Firebird, Oracle, MySQL, PostgreSQL and SQL Server.
 Dapper was created by team at Stack Overflow.

-$ dotnet add package dapper
+$ dotnet add package Dapper

 To utilize Dapper, we add the package reference to the project with the dotnet tool.

-$ dotnet add package System.Data.SqlClient
+$ dotnet add package Npgsql

 INSERT INTO cars(name, price) VALUES('Audi', 52642);